 Overview of Business: Clearfield, Inc. designs, manufactures and distributes fiber optic management, protection and delivery products for communications networks.
-Our "fiber to the anywhere" platform serves the unique requirements of leading Broadband Service Providers in the United States, which include Community Broadband, National Carriers, and MSO's, while also serving the broadband needs of the International markets, primarily countries in the Caribbean, Canada, and Central and South America.
-These customers are collectively included in Broadband Service Providers.
-The Company also provides contract manufacturing services to its Legacy customers for Build-to-Print services which include original equipment manufacturers (OEM) requiring copper and fiber cable assemblies built to their specifications.
+Our "fiber to the anywhere" platform serves the unique requirements of leading broadband service providers in the United States, which include Community Broadband, National Carriers, and Multiple System Operators ("MSO's" or "cable TV"), while also serving the broadband needs of the International markets, primarily in the Caribbean, in Canada, and Central and South America.
+These customers are collectively included in the category of Broadband Service Providers.
+The Company also provides contract manufacturing services to its Legacy customers for build-to-print services which include OEM requiring copper and fiber cable assemblies built to their specifications.
 The Company's sales channels include direct to customer, through distribution partners, and to original equipment suppliers who private label its products.
 The Company's products are sold by its sales employees and independent sales representatives.

-Critical Accounting Policies: In preparing our financial statements, we make estimates, assumptions and judgments that can have a significant impact on our sales, income or loss from operations and net income or loss, as well as on the value of certain assets and liabilities on our balance sheet.
+Critical Accounting Policies: In preparing our financial statements, we make estimates, assumptions and judgments that can have a significant impact on our sales, income from operations and net income, as well as on the value of certain assets and liabilities on our balance sheet.
 We believe that there are several accounting policies that are critical to an understanding of our historical and future performance, as these policies affect the reported amounts of sales, expenses and significant estimates and judgments applied by management.
 While there are a number of accounting policies, methods and estimates affecting our financial statements, areas that are particularly significant include:

 - Revenue recognition

-- · Accounting for stock-based compensation
+- Accounting for stock-based compensation

 - Income taxes

 - Valuation of inventory, long-lived assets, finite lived intangible assets and goodwill